kolloldas/torchnlp/README.md

 Train the [Transformer](https://arxiv.org/abs/1706.03762) model on the CoNLL 2003 dataset:
 ```
->>> train(TransformerTagger, conll2003)
+>>> train('ner-conll2003', TransformerTagger, conll2003)
 ```
-By default it will use the F1 metric with a window of 5 epochs to perform early stopping.
+The first argument is the task name.
+You need to use the same task name during evaluation and inference.
+By default the train function will use the F1 metric with a window of 5 epochs to perform early stopping.
 To change the early stopping criteria set the `PREFS` global variable as follows:
 ```
 >>> PREFS.early_stopping='lowest_3_loss'
 ```
 This will now use validation loss as the stopping criteria with a window of 3 epochs.
 The model files are saved under *taskname-modelname* directory.
-In this case it is *conll2003.ner-TransformerTagger*
+In this case it is *ner-conll2003-TransformerTagger*

 Evaluate the trained model on the *testb* dataset split:
 ```
->>> evaluate(TransformerTagger, conll2003, 'test')
+>>> evaluate('ner-conll2003', TransformerTagger, conll2003, 'test')
 ```
 It will display metrics like accuracy, sequence accuracy, F1 etc

-Run the trained model interactively:
+Run the trained model interactively for the ner task:
 ```
->>> interactive(TransformerTagger)
+>>> interactive('ner-conll2003', TransformerTagger)
 ...
 Ctrl+C to quit
 > Tom went to New York